taufiq-ai/Product-Reviews-Analyzer/README.md

 To install dependencies
 1. go to the directory where requirements.txt is located.
 2. activate your virtualenv.
-3. run: pip install -r requirements.txt in your shell.
+3. run: ```pip install -r requirements.txt``` in your shell.
+We have used Python, Django, Html, CSS, Bootstrap, NLTK, and many more things....

 ## Future Work
 There is always a scope of improvement.
 Here are a few things which can be considered to improve.